BitzillaKelepar/nlp-evaluator/README.md

 git clone <Github-Repository-URL>
 ```

-### Install Dependencies
+### Install dependencies

 Install the dependencies with Node Package Manager.

 ```
 npm install
 ```

-This project has following dependencies:
+This project has the following dependencies:

 ```
 @babel/core